how come i need supplements?

 High quality supplement manufacturers guarantee strict temperature and humidity control during manufacturing, storage and handling.

-As a Functional Medicine coach I have an access to a high quality, nutraceutical grade supplements.
+As a Functional Medicine coach I have an access to a high quality, pharmaceutical grade supplements.

 They have helped me to overcome my personal health problems.
 I only recommend the products that I have tried to assure efficacy and safety as I naturally want the best for myself and my clients.